SimeonTsvetanov/Quizzard/PROJECT-CHARTER.md

 - **2025-06-05:** **HEADER TEXT COLOR THEME-AWARE** - Updated the "Quizzard" text in the header to use `color: "text.primary"` instead of `color: "inherit"`.
 This ensures the brand text follows the proper theme colors: black (`#212121`) in light mode and white (`#FFFFFF`) in dark mode, providing better visual contrast and accessibility.
 The change only affects the Typography component without impacting the logo, AppBar background, or any other header elements.
 - **2025-06-06:** **PRODUCTION THEME SWITCH BUG FIXED** - Resolved critical production-only issue where changing themes on subpages (About, Privacy, etc.) caused blank white screens.
 Root cause was `window.location.reload()` conflicting with React Router + GitHub Pages SPA redirect system.
 Replaced reload-based theme switching with React state management (`onThemeChange` callback pattern).
 Theme changes now work instantly without page reloads, maintaining proper routing context.
 Local development was unaffected, issue only occurred in GitHub Pages production environment.
 - **2025-06-09:** **QUIZZES TOOL PLACEHOLDER ADDED** - Added Quizzes (Build and Play Quizzes) as a new tool with full feature structure (pages, components, hooks, types, README).
 Integrated into the main menu and routing as a placeholder for future development.
 Landing page now displays all three main tools.
 All code follows feature-based architecture and MUI/TypeScript standards.
+- **2025-06-09:** **MAIN WINDOW COMPLETE REDESIGN & PROFESSIONAL CARD LAYOUT** - Completely redesigned the main window with a modern, professional tool card layout following SaaS industry standards. **Removed constraining PageLayout** that limited width to 420px, creating a full-width responsive layout that scales perfectly from mobile to 4K monitors. **Created ToolCard component** with fixed dimensions (300x280px base, responsive scaling), subtle shadows, rounded corners, and beautiful hover effects (translateY + scale). **Replaced button-based layout** with clickable cards featuring icons, headings, and descriptions. **Implemented disabled state system** for Points Counter and Quizzes tools with visual indicators (reduced opacity, "Still Under Construction" snackbar). **Fixed mobile touch interactions** by removing selection highlights, implementing proper ripple animations from click point, and ensuring smooth transitions. **Enhanced accessibility** with proper focus states, keyboard navigation, and responsive typography scaling. **Cleaned up assets** by removing unused RTG image and using Material Icons (Groups, Scoreboard, Quiz) for consistency. **Responsive design** ensures cards display in a row on desktop (lg+), stack vertically on mobile, with appropriate spacing and gaps that scale with screen size.
+All routing functionality maintained with smooth navigation to working tools.
+Design follows Material 3 principles with the established color palette and supports all themes (light/dark/system).

 ---